 The WHCRWA’s source of alternative water will be the City of Houston (COH) pursuant to a water supply contract entered into in 2003 and supplemented in 2009 and 2015.

 During the construction to meet the 2010 requirements, the WHCRWA built a booster pump station and ground storage tanks in the immediate vicinity to accept the water and boost the system pressure.
 Transmission lines within the system were designed to provide the average day, peak day, and peak hour flow.
-Residential Fire Demands were also considered.
+Residential fire demands were also considered.

 The 2010 service area is generally the area bounded by Highway 290 on the north, Brittmoore on the east, Clay Road on the south and Barker-Cypress on the west.
 The WHCRWA began delivering surface water in 2005.

 House Bill No. 1842 empowers the WHCRWA to fund its projects and operations by a variety of methods.
-These include (1) charges, rates, fees, user fees, (2) special assessments, (3) notes, (4) bonds, and (5) capital contributions received from municipalities or utility districts within the boundaries of the WHCRWA, and (6) other available funds.
-The WHCRWA financed its purchase of City of Houston treatment plant capacity and transmission main capacity and design and construction of WHCRWA facilities by issuing WHCRWA bonds and by capital contributions from utility districts.
+These include (1) charges, rates, fees, user fees, (2) special assessments, (3) notes, (4) bonds, (5) capital contributions received from municipalities or utility districts within the boundaries of the WHCRWA, and (6) other available funds.
+The WHCRWA financed its purchase of the City of Houston treatment plant capacity and transmission main capacity and design and construction of WHCRWA facilities by issuing WHCRWA bonds and by some capital contributions from utility districts.
 The bonds issued are payable from fees and charges imposed by the WHCRWA for pumpage of groundwater and sale of surface water.
 The WHCRWA’s fees and charges also pay for operation and maintenance of its facilities, administration of the authority, and debt service, as necessary to fulfill its obligations and purposes.